Workplace disputes during COVID-19

 Under the Workplace Relations Act 2015, the mediation and adjudication services operate as part of the Workplace Relations Commission (WRC).
 Ordinarily, complaints and disputes referred to the WRC are mainly dealt with by face-to-face mediation and adjudication.

-Following consultation with stakeholders, the WRC has set out revised guidelines for delivering its services in line with the Government’s Roadmap for reopening of society and businesses.
+The WRC has set out revised guidelines for delivering its services in line with the Government’s Roadmap for reopening of society and businesses.
 The guidelines are in its Revised Matrix for Dealing with Complaint (pdf).

 You can read more general information about employment rights enforcement in the section of our website covering Enforcement and redress.